Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

 ## Key Features

-- **AI-Powered Spiritual Search:** Utilizes Google's Gemini API to intelligently search across six distinct spiritual libraries, providing relevant mantras and remedies for any user-described problem or intention.
+- **AI-Powered Spiritual Search:** Utilizes Google's Gemini API to intelligently search across nine distinct spiritual libraries, providing relevant mantras and remedies for any user-described problem or intention.
-- **Multi-Source Wisdom Library:** Integrates wisdom from *Soundarya Lahari*, *Infallible Vedic Remedies*, *Mantra* by Govinda Das Aghori, *Secrets of Yantra, Mantra and Tantra*, and the Buddhist *Pāli Canon*.
+- **Multi-Source Wisdom Library:** Integrates wisdom from *Soundarya Lahari*, *Infallible Vedic Remedies*, *Mantra* by Govinda Das Aghori, *Secrets of Yantra, Mantra and Tantra*, a comprehensive collection on *Occult Sciences*, the Buddhist *Pāli Canon*, *Catholic Prayers*, guided *Meditation* practices, and scientific *Research Summaries* on meditation.
 - **Deep AI Analysis & Synthesis:** Offers AI-generated explanations of complex Bija Mantras and can even synthesize new, potent "Combined Mantras" from user selections.
 - **Personalized Sadhana Bookmarking:** A sophisticated system allows users to bookmark not just entire practices but specific sections (e.g., only the mantra text), creating a highly customized spiritual routine.
 - **Shareable Spiritual Practices:** Generate a unique URL that saves your complete set of bookmarked practices and language preferences, perfect for personal use or sharing with others.